 Months of entry

 All around us, massive amounts of increasingly complex data are being generated and collected, for instance, from mobile devices, cameras, cars, houses, offices, cities, and satellites.
-Business, research, government, communities, and families can use that data to make informed and rational decisions that lead to better outcomes.
-It is impossible for any one individual or group of individuals to keep on top of all the relevant data: there is simply far too much.
+Businesses, researchers, government, communities, and families can use that data to make informed and rational decisions that lead to better outcomes.
+It is impossible for anyone individual or group of individuals to keep on top of all the relevant data: there is simply far too much.
 Data science enables us to analyse large amounts of data effectively and efficiently and as a result, has become one of the fastest growing career areas.

 The course provides training in relevant areas of contemporary data science in a supportive research-led interdisciplinary learning environment.
 The broad aims are:

-- To enable students to critically review and apply relevant data science knowledge to practical situations
+- To develop your skills to enable you to critically review, interpret and apply relevant data science knowledge to practical situations

 - To develop the ability to conduct research into data science issues that requires familiarity with a range of data, research sources and appropriate methodologies and ethical issues.